-Dredging activities occur in the Saldanha Bay harbour.
+Dredging activities occur in the Saldanha Bay harbour as well as Port Owen in the Berg Estuary within the WCDM.
 Saldanha Bay is the largest and deepest natural port in South Africa and as a result has undergone extensive harbour development.
 As a result, it has been subjected to numerous dredging and marine blasting events.
 The most recent construction-related dredging occurred between July 2015 and October 2016, where a total of 25 000 m3 of sediment was dredged for the expansion of the General Maintenance Quay (Anchor Environmental, 2018a).